-- The OPTIFAST® Program, which is a medically monitored weight management solution that combines Lifestyle Education Series classes with a low-calorie diet to help patients change eating and exercising habits.
+- The OPTIFAST® Program, which is a medically monitored weight management solution that combines lifestyle education with a low-calorie diet to help patients change eating and exercising habits.
 OPTIFAST patients work with a team of health care professionals, including primary care physicians (PCP) and Nashoba Valley Medical Center's dietitian to help achieve long-term weight loss.
 The program, which usually lasts between 18 to 26 weeks, utilizes a full meal replacement plan that transitions to self-prepared “everyday” meals in conjunction with comprehensive patient education and support.
 During this time, the dietitian and patient's PCP track and monitor the patient's weight, lab work, and other factors.

 - Nutrition counseling with the dietitian to evaluate a patient's diet and lifestyle.
 Patients learn about food and activity goal setting as a key component of a healthier lifestyle.

 Understanding Bariatric Surgery with Michael Jiser, MD, FACS

 General Surgeon and Director of the Center for Weight Control Dr. Michael Jiser explains weight loss surgery options available at Nashoba Valley Medical Center through this online Bariatric Seminar.